lbonanomi/gRist/README.md

 GitHub absolutely offers a list of gists in their web interface, but the author finds the 30-gists-per-page limit frustrating in the face of his 500+ gist collection and no mobile client offers a table of contents.

-The author is a cumpulsive note taker who is beaing weaned off-of Google Keep.
+The author is a compulsive note taker who is beaing weaned off-of Google Keep.

 ## Got a screenshot?